pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ![resulting carbon image]({filename}/images/selenium-carbon/resulting-carbon-image.png)

-This is why I made the `TWEET_BTN_CLASS` constant.
-We will use Selenium next to target this button to generate the image for us.
+We can automate this using Selenium to click the _Tweet_ button, capturing the generated image link.
+This is why I defined the `TWEET_BTN_CLASS` constant which is the class set on this button.

 ## Use Selenium to create tip code image